The-Marcy-Lab-School/se-unit-2-assessment/short-response.md

 }

 ```
-Answer: The purpose of _rest parameters_ is to be able to use our function whenever we want to take an indefinite number of arguments.They differ from the `arguments` object because the `arguments` object is arraylike and not an array.
+Answer: The purpose of _rest parameters_ is to be able to call function an indefinite number of arguments.They differ from the `arguments` object because the `arguments` object is arraylike and not an array.